mwatwood-cu/Git_testing/README.md

 Updating the readme.
 And updating it again.

-With only a little more information
+With only a little more information.

+Maybe the last time.